mmseng/AislingMatHelper/README.md

 Specifically, this was designed for players pledged to the Aisling Duval power, to automate the keystrokes required to purchase and load preparation and fortification materials, and deliver these materials.

-This is an overhaul of an [original script](https://pastebin.com/9MFvm8ek) by CMDR Sulandir.
+This is an overhaul of an [original script](https://pastebin.com/9MFvm8ek) by CMDR Oraki/Sulandir.
 This updated script features complete modularization of all hard-coded aspects into easy-to-use variables, full documentation (below), and fully commented code.

 <p align='center'>
 	<img src='aisling.png' /><br />